Women-In-Technology-ACC/GrabAByte/01 - Getting Started With Github/1-STARTHERE.md

 ---

 ## Table of Contents
-- Sign-up for Github
+- Sign-up for GitHub
 - Git v.
-Github
+GitHub
 - Installing Git on Windows
 - Installing Git on Mac
 - Terminal/Command Line